Website

 Disclosure: Our content is reader-supported, which means we earn commissions from links on Crazy Egg.
 Commissions do not affect our editorial evaluations or opinions.

-As a team, we’ve used dozens of cheap web hosting providers at one point or another.
-We’ve also thoroughly tested just about every shared hosting plan on the market in the last few years.
-Based on our experience, the three providers below (our Golden Eggs) are a good fit for a wide range of needs.
+We’ve used dozens of cheap web hosting providers at one point or another.
+We’ve also thoroughly tested just about every shared hosting plan out there.
+Based on our experience, there are three hosts that fit the needs of most new websites.

 When It Makes Sense to Choose Cheap Web Hosting